TOAST-DOCS/TOAST-Cloud/en/Overview.md

 ## Service Release Policy

-TOAST Service is managed by the Release Policy as below.
+NHN Cloud Service is managed by the Release Policy as below.

 - ALPHA
     - The service is open to users before an official service version is released.